aztechdev/dev-notes/nodejs-notes.md

 > Note: many of these values come from [`environ` in Linux](https://man7.org/linux/man-pages/man7/environ.7.html)

 A common way to manage multiple environment variables (based on different config files) is to use the [dotenv](https://github.com/motdotla/dotenv) package.
-This is included using:
+After installing the module, this is included using:

 ```js
 require('dotenv').config()